Tagum City National High School: History

-At the opening of the 1967–1968 school year, the pioneering teachers were Hermina Selga, Aida Jain-Alcid, Nazal Conception, and Silvestre Padilla.
-Part-time teachers were Evangeline dela Cruz and Miss Bagara.
-Some of the above-mentioned teachers were transferred, hence the appointment of Elizabeth Juarez, Irenea Jumat, Anecita Pondoc-Caral and Armanda Bermudez.
-The following year, Orlando Castronuevo and Betty Vinson were hired.
+At the opening of school year 1967 – 1968, the pioneering teachers were Mrs. Hermina Selga, Mrs Aida Jain – Alcid, Mr. Nazal Conception, Mr. Silvestre Padilla with part time teachers namely Mrs. Evangeline dela Cruz and Miss Bagara.
+Some of the abovementioned teachers were transferred, hence the appointment of Mrs. Elizabeth Juarez, Mrs. Irenea Jumat, Mrs. Anecita Pondoc-Caral and Mrs. Armanda Bermudez.
+The following year, Mr. Rolando Castronuevo and Mrs. Betty Vinson were hired.